 Partially motivated by these concerns, the Patient Safety Translational Research Centres were set up by the UK National Institute for Health Research to translate patient-safety knowledge into practice.
 Beginning in 2020, a series of workshops led by the Centres from both Yorkshire and Humber and Greater Manchester was set up specifically to explore the interaction between emerging digital health technologies and patient safety.
 The aim of the workshops was to develop the field of Patient Safety Informatics and establish a platform of Patient Safety Informatics theory for future research and development.
 The first workshop in the series was convened to identify the patient-safety challenges associated with emerging health information technologies.
 The 14 participants in the inaugural workshop represented a diverse range of expertise in the development and evaluation of digital health technologies, including clinicians, commercial developers of health information technologies, software engineers, medical statisticians, and researchers in applied health, health services, safety science, human factors, health informatics, and clinical decision making.

-The objectives of this viewpoint paper are to present a definition of Patient Safety Informatics that was informed by workshop and existing literature, to discuss the challenges identified in the workshop, and to present recommendations to address the patient-safety concerns posed them.
+In this viewpoint paper, we present a definition of Patient Safety Informatics that was informed by workshop and existing literature, to discuss the challenges identified in the workshop, and to present recommendations to address the patient-safety concerns posed them.
 The paper is not intended as…

 The need for Patient Safety Informatics